 4.)
 The divinity of government: Human beings are prone to worship.
 The notion of the divine right of kings has been present much longer that principles of democracy.
 Government is largely worshiped and ascribed powers of a divine nature.
 It is instinctive for a human being to prostrate himself before a perceived divine entity.
 When a problem is turned over to government for handling, attitudes are that the problem is solved and that government has the power, knowledge and interest to solve any problem with which it is charged.
 There is no evidence in history that government has ever solved a problem.
 The idea that it can and does solve problems is born of misguided faith.

 5.)
 Soldiers fight for freedom: A soldier is a citizen with a job.
 A soldier does not pick the fights he participates in.
 Freedom rarely has anything to do with a U.S. military operation.

 6.)
 Gross Domestic Product is a good indicator of financial wall being: Ten percent of the population owns 80 percent of the nation’s assets.
 Five percent of the population receives around thirty percent of all income.
 Gross Domestic Product could double and the average person could be worse off depending on how income is distributed.

 7.)
 Public officials are just like the rest of us: Public officials have political personalities.
-Political personality is so similar to a sociopathic personality.
-The two terms could be used as synonyms.
+Political personality is so similar to a sociopathic personality, the two terms could be used as synonyms.
 Elections are so brutal that only a person with extreme manipulative skills has a chance of winning.
-Political office is not available to folks who have an average distribution of personality characteristics.
+Political office is not obtainable by folks who have an average distribution of personality characteristics.